➤ A handful of diverting links for culture vultures

 ✱ Wolfram’s way to invent your own musical universe

 ✱ Ron’s online QWERTY keyboard for typing those sounds of the Eighties

 ✱ An orgy of Sound Toys is being constantly replenished at this meeting place for audio-visual artists

 MORE MUSICAL TASTEMAKERS ♫ ♫

-✱ Compare radio stations pretends it’s not a robot that discovers who’s playlisting your favourite tune right now
+✱ Compare my radio stations pretends it’s not a robot that discovers who’s playlisting your favourite tune right now.

 ✱ Since 1979, the roots of world music explained at Froots, “the essential folk, roots and world music guide” for more than 400 issues.

-✱ For the best history of the rise of the very English subculture called goth, visit Pete Scathe’s venerable website An Early History of Goth (and boggle at its text-driven HTML formats from 1998).
-In a realm where he has no rivals and you can’t trust the rock historians (“who usually weren’t there”) cited by Wikipedia, his labyrinthine site goes on growing and turns over every sign of the dark, introspective, fantasy mindscape of goth music and fashion.
+✱ For the best history of the rise of the very English subculture called goth, visit Pete Scathe’s venerable Demon website An Early History of Goth (now archived so boggle at its text-driven HTML formats from 1998).
+In a realm where he has no rivals and you can’t trust the rock historians (“who usually weren’t there”) cited by Wikipedia, his labyrinthine site turns over every sign of the dark, introspective, fantasy mindscape of goth music and fashion.
+He traces the evolution of what he calls the “Gothic Rock” bands in 1985 as distinct from the earlier “Gothic Punk” bands.
 His sheer earnestness speaks volumes and his determination guarantees authenticity.

 ✱ Olli Wisdom who fronted the Batcave club-night in Soho in the 80s together with his gothic rock band Specimen pretty much pioneered the goth subculture in London.
 Though they broke up in 1985, they reunited for a 25th anniversary and released the album Specimen Alive at the Batcave on Metropolis.